namespace portions documentation

 register a new namespace portion

-follow the steps underneath to add and register a new module as portion onto the aedev namespace:
+follow the steps underneath to add and register a new module portion onto the aedev namespace:

 1. open a console window and change the current directory to the parent directory of your projects root folders.